 Kimchi is generally not considered vegetarian as it contains fish or seafood ingredients.

 Kimchi is an incredibly healthy and flavorful food that can be enjoyed as a side dish or as part of a meal.
 It has many health benefits, including being high in vitamins and minerals, aiding digestion, boosting immunity, and protecting against certain diseases.
-As such, it can be enjoyed both for its taste and for its health benefits.
+As such, it can be enjoyed for its taste and health benefits.

 Kimchi fermentation is caused by lactic acid bacteria, which are naturally present in the vegetables used to make it.